-Mary Jane Kornacki, MS, interviews Della Lin, MD, anesthesiologist and Senior Fellow in Patient Safety Leadership at Estes Park Institute, during the 2017 IHI National Forum.
+Mary Jane Kornacki, MS, interviews Della Lin, MD, anesthesiologist and Senior Fellow in Patient Safety Leadership at Estes Park Institute, recorded live during the 2017 IHI National Forum.

 Mary Jane Kornacki: I’m here at the IHI National Forum in Orlando, Florida, with Dr. Della Lin.
 Dr. Lin is an anesthesiologist practicing in Hawaii, and is also a leader of statewide collaboratives in Hawaii and a faculty member at Estes Park [Institute].
 Welcome, Dr. Lin.